Donald Cook (Medal of Honor): Legacy

 The United States Navy Arleigh Burke-class guided missile destroyer USS Donald Cook (DDG-75) is named in his honor.

-Cook Hall at the Defense Language Institute Foreign Language Center, Presidio of Monterey, in Monterey, California, is named after Donald Cook, who graduated from the school's Chinese Mandarin course in May 1961.
+Cook Hall at the Defense Language Institute Foreign Language Center, Presidio of Monterey, in Monterey, California, is named after Cook, who graduated from the school's Chinese Mandarin course in May 1961.
 Cook Hall was dedicated in late 2014 and is the largest and most modern academic building of the DLIFLC campus.

-Colonel Donald G. Cook is honored with a 'Freedom Tree' on the Vermont State House lawn.
+Cook is honored with a 'Freedom Tree' on the Vermont State House lawn.

 Colonel Donald G. Cook Chapter 5 Disabled American Veterans (DAV) of Burlington, Vermont is named in his honor.
 Col. Donald G. Cook Chapter 5 DAV assists veterans in obtaining compensation for their service-connected disabilities, raises funds to support the DAV travel service for disabled veterans to the White River Junction, Vermont Veterans Hospital, and generally serves the needs of disabled Veterans in Burlington and the surrounding areas.

 Saint Michael's College bestows the Colonel Donald G. Cook '56 Award to alumni for unselfish service to others.
 It is the College's most prestigious alumni award.

 The Colonel Donald G. Cook award is presented to a United States Marine Corps active duty (officer or enlisted) or Government Civilian intelligence professional to recognize professional excellence and exceptional dedication to duty in Marine Corps Intelligence.
 Annually presented, the award is sponsored by the National Military Intelligence Association (NMIA).